 The easiest way to find out what you can fish when you're on the island of Barbados is to learn what the Barbados Game Fishing Association has to say.
 The association's Web site (www.barbadosgamefishing.com) includes all the information you need to hook the fish you're looking for, as well as charter a boat or find a captain to help you find your catch of the day.

 Many boats can be contracted out either individually, through the Barbados Game Fishing Association, or through charter companies.

 Award-winning and record-setting charters have a proven track record when it comes to making the big catch.
 Barbados Fishing Trip's 38-foot Bertram Sports Fisherman "Challenge" holds the Barbados record for having caught the largest blue marlin - a 910 pounder!
 The boat has three fishing chairs, five trolled lines, and accommodations to comfortably transport six passengers.
 Drinks and snacks are included on all charters, and lunch is served during eight hour trips.

-If you're ready to organize a fishing trip, you might want to check with IOU Fishing Charters.
+If you'd like to get in contact with a fishing charter, you might want to contact IOU Fishing Charters.
 IOU Fishing Charters actually has two different fishing options.
 The first, most popular option is the deep sea fishing where you will have the opportunity to catch some big fish like tuna and barracuda.
 They are located within downtown Bridgetown.

-Another good option is Legacy Fishing Charters.
+A third good option is Legacy Fishing Charters.
 Operating out of Careenage, Legacy Fishing Charters is owned and operated by Captains Dennis Marsh and Jono Jones.
 Together, they have 30 years of experience fishing off the coast of Barbados and other areas in the Caribbean, and they always seem to know just where to go to find the best catch.
-You can call them at (246) 230-1317.
+They're located in downtown Bridgetown.

 |Billfisher III||(786) 352-8817||Downtown Bridgetown|